bentleyminwa/book_analysis/README.md

 ### Load cleaned data set

 The cleaned data set is loaded into the analyze.py file ready for analysis and visualization

+### Analysis

+Meaningful insights that could be drawn such a dataset are:

+- Books with highest ratings
+- Category/Genre that is most available
+- Correlation between Pricing and Ratings
+- Genre with the highest rating
+- Average pricing of the books